yuyu78/pastry-online-shop/README.md

 ## Credits
 To write the Readme file, I was inpired by the [template of Anna Gilhespy](https://files.slack.com/files-pri/T0L30B202-F01MKRU0C00/readme.md) and and from [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME)
+Some code are inspired from the course Code Institute.
 ### Content
 The code for hover in the navigation was taken from stack overflow